Veeraraghava Swamy Temple

 The temple is believed to be of significant antiquity and is believed to be initiated by the Pallavas of the late 8th century CE, with later contributions at different times from Thanjavur Nayaks.
 The temple has three inscriptions dating from the Chola period.
 The temple has a seven-tiered rajagopuram (gateway tower) and enshrined within a granite wall.
 The complex contains all the shrines and Hritayathabhanasini, the temple tank, is located to the west of the temple.
 A Goshala (cow shed) is maintained by the temple administration.

 Veeraraghava Perumal is believed to have appeared to marry his consort Lakshmi in the place.
 The temple observes six daily rituals and three yearly festivals.
 The chariot festival and float festival, celebrated during the Tamil month of Chittirai (March–April), is the most prominent festival of the temple.
-The jeers of Sri Ahobila Matha are the hereditary trustees.
+The jeeyars of Sri Ahobila Matha are the hereditary trustees.
 The temple is maintained and administered by the Ahobila Matha.

 Legend

 Markandeya Purana details the history of the temple.
 A sage named Salihotra had his hermitage in this place.
 He used to grind rice for a living and offered half of the flour to the seekers and used to consume the rest himself.
 He was an ardent devotee of Vishnu.
 To test his devotion, Vishnu appeared as a guest to him one day.
 He requested Salihotra to offer him food, which the sage did.
 The guest felt hungry and requested the sage to offer more food.
 The sage offered the other half portion of the flour which he used to consume himself.
 The guest asked a place to rest and the sage readily offered his hermitage.
 On arriving at the hermitage, the guest revealed his true form and blessed the sage.

 As per another legend, Vishnu appeared in the place to marry Lakshmi, who was born as the daughter of Dilipa, the king of Dharmasenapura.
 He appeared in the place and married her.
-The place is also called Thiruevvul and Veshranniem.
+The place is also called Thiruevvul and Veeksharanyam.

 As per yet another legend, Shiva was not invited by Daksha, the father of Dakshyani and wife of Siva for a big yagna (sacrifice).
 Siva, in his anger, opened his third eye out of which Virabhadra was created.
 He was directed by Siva to kill Daksha and he followed his orders.
 Siva incurred Brahmahatti Dosham on account of the execution.
 He was directed to the sacred tank of the temple to propitiate himself off the sins.
 The shrine of Siva in the form of Theertheswarar on the northern banks of the temple is believed to be place where Siva cleansed himself.